 - 28.1 a) Only the tyres as supplied by the manufacturer appointed by the Organiser may be used.
 Any modification or treatment including cutting, grooving, the application of water, solvents or softeners, the use of heat retaining (and/or cooling) devices or preheating/cooling is prohibited.
-This applies to both wet-weather and dry-weather tyres. - b) The same driver may not use more than a total of seven front and seven rear dryweather tyres and three sets of wet-weather tyres throughout the entire duration of the Event. - c) With the exception of the races, wet-weather tyres may only be used after the track has been declared wet by the race director, following which wet or dry weather tyres may be used for the remainder of the relevant session. - d) A competitor wishing to replace an already marked unused tyre by another identical unused one must present both tyres to the FIA technical delegate. - e) If FIA approved bar coding is not used on the outer sidewall of each tyre or, at the request of the competitor on both sidewalls, the scrutineers will paint the race number of the driver as well as a letter characterising the Event. - f) In the case of force majeure the technical delegate may replace damaged tyres following qualifying. - g) The technical delegate reserve the right to enforce Parc Fermé conditions on tyres at any time, details of which will be published in a separate steward's bulletin. - h) The use of tyres without appropriate identification may result in a grid position penalty or disqualification from the race. - i) Tyres may only be inflated with air or nitrogen. - j) All tyres, when under the control of a team, must remain visible within the team's designated garage area at all times. - 28.2 The scrutineers appointed for marking will supervise tyre changes in the pits.
-Cars will not be stopped for tyre checking at pit exit.
+This applies to both wet-weather and dry-weather tyres. - The only acceptable variation from the standard tyre specification is shaving of the shoulders as and when considered necessary by the technicians of the tyre supplier, and when all such work is carried out by the supplier. - b) The same driver may not use more than a total of four sets of seven front and seven rear dry-weather tyres and three sets of wet-weather tyres throughout the entire duration of the Event. - c) With the exception of the races, wet-weather tyres may only be used after the track has been declared wet by the race director, following which wet or dry weather tyres may be used for the remainder of the relevant session.

+At the end of the Event all tyres must be returned to the tyre manufacturer with the exception of one set of installation tyres per car.